stuttgart-things/deploy-podman-container/README.md

 stuttgart-things/deploy-podman-conatiner
 =======================

-deploys reboot resistant podman containers.
+deploys podman container (w/ option for permanent) on a target. all requirements will be installed (if not exists).

 Role Requirements / Dependencies
 --------------------------------